Introducing the new pi-top Display Cable and how it works!

 The 5V supply from the cable also has a maximum current draw of 2.0 Amps.

-If you'd like to learn more about the Display Cable then please contact support either through the Alanbot or the Support page.
+If you'd like to learn more about the Display Cable then please contact support through our Support page.